Stock Average Calculator India

 Average Buy Price = (P₁×Q₁ + P₂×Q₂ + … + Pₙ×Qₙ) ÷ (Q₁ + Q₂ + … + Qₙ)

-Where Pᵢ is the buy price of lot i and Qᵢ is the number of shares bought in lot i.
+Where Pᵢ is the buy price of lot i and Qᵢ is the number of shares in lot i.
+This is identical to the formula used by portfolio trackers and most brokers for cost basis reporting.

 Total Invested = Σ (Pᵢ × Qᵢ + Brokerage per trade)